FlavScents AInsights Entry for 2,4-Undecadienal (CAS: 13162-46-4)

 2. Sensory Profile

-2,4-Undecadienal is renowned for its strong, fatty, citrus-like odor with nuances of orange peel and grapefruit.
-It is often described as having a fresh, aldehydic character with a high diffusion rate, making it an impactful top note in formulations.
-The compound's odor threshold is relatively low, allowing it to be effective even at minimal concentrations.
-Its sensory role is typically as an impact note, providing freshness and lift to both flavor and fragrance compositions.
+2,4-Undecadienal is renowned for its strong, fatty, citrus-like odor with nuances of green and aldehydic notes.
+It is often described as having a powerful, diffusive character that can dominate a fragrance or flavor composition.
+The odor threshold is relatively low, making it effective even at minimal concentrations.
+Its sensory role typically involves providing impact notes and enhancing the realism of citrus and fatty profiles.

 Citation hooks: FlavScents; peer-reviewed sensory literature